Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Space-filling critical droplets

 \subsection{Positive weights}

 \begin{theorem} \end{theorem}

 {\bf Proof.} Let $N$ denote the number of GSP's in the support of $\eta_J$, with $1\le N<\infty$.
 Suppose first that $N=1$, and let $b_0$ denote a bond whose critical droplet is space-filling, and whose associated coupling~$J(b_0)$ in the single GSP~$\sigma$ has critical value $J^\sigma_c\in(J_{\rm lower},J_{\rm upper})$.
-Then by Theorem~\ref{thm:flexcontrol} there is an open interval of coupling values above (and below) $J^\sigma_c$ for which $J(b_0)$ controls the flexibilities of a positive density of bonds in ${\partial D}(b_0\sigma)$ without causing a droplet flip.
+Then by Theorem~\ref{thm:flexcontrol} there is an open interval of coupling values above (and below) $J^\sigma_c$ for which $J(b_0)$ controls the flexibilities of a positive density of bonds in ${\partial D}(b_0,\sigma)$ without causing a droplet flip.
 Varying $J(b_0)$ toward $J_c^\sigma$ within this interval will therefore lower the average flexibility of $\sigma$.

 There is an additional mechanism by which changing the flexibility of $J(b_0)$ can affect the average flexibility of $\sigma$.
 It might be the case that $b_0$ belongs to the critical droplets of a positive density of bonds not in ${\partial D}(b_0,\sigma)$.
 In~\cite{NS22} a bond with this property was said to exhibit $\sigma$-criticality of the second kind, but the definition there excluded bonds which already had SFCD's; we are broadening the definition here to include bonds which also have SFCD's.
-If $\sigma$-criticality of the second kind were to occur, Lemmas~\ref{lem:remain} and~\ref{lem:flexlower} come into play, with the result that if $b_0$ has this property, it can only further lower the average flexibility of $\sigma$.